 Spate is a platformer.
 But it as much Mario as it is Dear Esther.
-Three things that I believe make Spate a unique platforming experience are its atmosphere, its drinking mechanic, and its art.
+Three things that I believe make Spate a unique platforming experience are the atmosphere, the drinking mechanic, and the art.

 Art – I started my career in games, but have spent most of it as an artist in the film industry.
 I have worked for the Jim Henson Creature Shop, Sony Pictures Animation, and currently at Walt Disney Animation Studios.
 I am using the knowledge I have gained in the film industry to create what I believe to be a special experience with Spate.
 Things like subliminal messages, color changes to subconsciously affect mood, foreground and background layering to add depth, camera angles that evoke emotion, and provocative story points that include death and drinking.
 All while staying true to the artistic goal of the game, damp.

 Drinking Mechanic – At the click of a button the character can take a swig of absinthe.
 This temporarily gives the player higher jumping and faster running abilities.
 But, it also makes him hallucinate, which changes the world both visually and physically.
 The mechanic is meant to mirror the emotional seesaw battle of drinking.

 Atmosphere – Yes there are really fun action platforming areas in Spate.
 But there are also parts where the player just travels through the world.
 I compare these parts to long shots in movies.
 The average shot in a film is 3 seconds.
 As viewers, when we see a shot go past a minute without cutting, it has an emotional effect on us (think “Children of Men”).
 It sucks us in.
 It makes us alert.
 It makes us think without being forced to think.
 And it turns out that we’re happy to!
 This idea combined with an amazing score by award winning composer Mike Raznick helps us feel the rain as it floods down, and it gives us chills when the wind blows by.
 Most of all, it sucks us into the world and makes us forget that we’re just playing a game.